 Pilot quality and safety

-Safety and quality monitoring for the pilots is underpinned by 5 guiding principles:
+Safety and quality monitoring for the pilot is underpinned by 5 guiding principles:

 - Integration—Integrating quality and safety monitoring and reporting processes with existing frameworks to minimise duplication.